 Brewers News & Analysis

-- We continued our Brew Crew Blasts series with the ninth longest home run, a solo home run from Khris Davis that measured 439 feet.
+- Our Brew Crew Blasts series continued on Friday with the seventh longest home run of 2014, a solo home run from Scooter Gennett that barely left Chase Field.

-- The Red Sox designated catcher Dan Butler for assignment.
+- The Cubs designated Mike Kickham for assignment.

 - The Dodgers signed David Huff and Ryan Buchter to minor-league contracts with invites to spring training.

 - The Orioles designated Ryan Lavarnway for assignment.

 - Kyle Lesnieswski of Reviewing the Brew notes that the Rays have signed former Brewer Juan Francisco to a minor-league contract.